PIX2NVS/NVS2Graph/README.md

 # Graph-based Object Classification for Neuromorphic Vision Sensing

 ## Summary
-This is the implemtation code and proposed dataset(ASL-DVS) for the following papers:
+This is the implemtation code and proposed dataset(ASL-DVS) for the following paper:

 [1] Yin Bi, Aaron Chadha, Alhabib Abbas, Eirina Bourtsoulatze and Yiannis Andreopoulos, 'Graph-based Object Classification for Neuromorphic Vision Sensing', IEEE Conference on Computer Vision (ICCV), Oct.17 - Nov,2, 2019, Seoul, Korea